Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Introduction

-This repository provides a comprehensive investment strategy for Bitcoin (BTC).
+This implementation provides a comprehensive investment strategy for Bitcoin (BTC) only.
 It combines multiple technical indicators and real-time on-chain data, which allows investors to make informed decisions regarding entry and exit points in the volatile BTC market.
-The startegy is designed to help achieve cumulative returns while minimising drawdown risk.
-The aim of this implementation is to provide a holistic approach to BTC investments, considering both trend direction and momentum signals.
+The strategy is designed to help achieve cumulative returns while minimising drawdown risk.
+The aim is to provide a holistic approach to BTC investments, considering both trend direction and momentum signals.

 ## Example period

-The example output showcases market behavior from November 2022 to August 2025, demonstrating precise market entries and capitalizing on buy and sell opportunities, thereby achieving a cumulative return of ~520%.
+The example showcases market behavior from November 2022 to August 2025, demonstrating precise market entries and capitalizing on buy and sell opportunities, thereby achieving a cumulative return of ~520%.
 Gray vertical bars indicate entry and exit time-positions, whereby red dots are sell points and blue dots are buying points.

 ![Example Output](Figures/BTC-USD_2025-08-21_11.png)